 History and Current Times

-Interior Designers in the past were put together instinctively as one part of the process of building.
+In the past, Interior Designers were put together instinctively as one part of the process of building.
 As a career, it has been a result of the development of society and the complex architecture, which has resulted from the development of various industrial processes.

 All throughout the 17th & 18th century and into the early 19th century, interior decoration was the concern of a homemaker, or an employed worker or a craftsman who would advice on the artistic style for a chosen space.
 Architects would also sometimes employ craftsmen or artisans to complete interior designing for their building projects.